julius-gwee/tp/docs/UserGuide.md

 #### Head Hunting Platform Integration
 * Integration with applications and platforms such as LinkedIn etc.
 #### Stricter email rules
-* Only contactable email adresses can be saved.
+* Only contactable email addresses can be saved.
 #### New add command parameters
 * Users will be able to specify a particular stage and rating when adding new candidates to findr.
 #### Enhanced find command